 What is Multimodal RAG?

-Multimodal RAG (Retrieval Augmented Generation) is an advanced AI system that processes and understands multiple types of data – including text, images, audio, and video – simultaneously.
-Unlike traditional RAG that works only with text, multimodal RAG can retrieve relevant information across different formats, enabling more comprehensive and context-aware responses.
-This technology enhances AI applications by bridging the gap between different forms of digital content and human communication patterns.
+Multimodal RAG (Retrieval Augmented Generation) is an advanced AI system that processes and understands multiple types of data , including text, images, audio, and video, simultaneously.
+Unlike traditional RAG, which works only with text, multimodal RAG can retrieve relevant information across different formats, enabling more comprehensive and context-aware responses.
+This technology enhances AI applications by bridging the gap between various forms of digital content and human communication patterns.

 Here’s an example scenario to understand multimodal RAG better.

-Every day, your customer service team faces a familiar challenge: A customer sends a photo of a malfunctioning product along with a voice message describing the issue, plus screenshots of error messages from your app.
+Every day, your customer service team faces a familiar challenge: a customer sends a photo of a malfunctioning product along with a voice message describing the issue, as well as screenshots of error messages from your app.
 Traditional AI systems would struggle to piece this puzzle together – but this is exactly where multimodal RAG shines.
-Multimodal RAG (Retrieval Augmented Generation) systems represent the next evolution in AI technology, capable of understanding and connecting information across text, images, audio, and video to provide comprehensive, context-aware responses.
+Multimodal RAG (Retrieval Augmented Generation) systems represent the next evolution in AI technology, capable of understanding and connecting information across multiple modalities, including text, images, audio, and video, to provide comprehensive, context-aware responses.

 Multimodal RAG Architecture: Key Components and Their Functions